-- (1) This section applies if a person is- - (a) charged under section 79(1) with driving a motor vehicle whilst under the influence of liquor and, when the person is charged, the person is given an analysis certificate in relation to the offence indicating the person was over the high alcohol limit; or - (b) charged under section 80(11) with failing to provide a specimen of the person's breath or saliva for analysis or a specimen of the person's blood for a laboratory test; or - (c) charged under section 79(2), (2AA), (2A), (2B) or (2J) with an offence committed after having been charged, after the commencement of this paragraph, with another offence under section 79(2), (2AA), (2A), (2B) or (2J)

-- and the earlier charge has not been dealt with by a court, or withdrawn or otherwise discontinued; or - (ca) charged under section 79(2), (2AA), (2A), (2B) or (2J) with an offence committed after a replacement licence is issued, and while a section 79E order applies, to the person; or - (d) charged under the Criminal Code, section 328A(1) or (4) with the dangerous operation of a motor vehicle, when accompanied by the circumstance of aggravation that at the time of committing the offence the person was adversely affected by an intoxicating substance and the following circumstances also applied- - (i) the intoxicating substance was alcohol; - (ii) the person was over the following alcohol limit- - (A) the general alcohol limit; - (B) for a person mentioned in section 79(2A), (2B) or (2J)-the no alcohol limit. - (1A) However, this section only applies in the circumstances mentioned in subsection (1)(a) to (ca) if the person is charged under a provision mentioned in subsection (1)(a) to (ca) with an offence relating to- - (a) driving a motor vehicle; or - (b) attempting to put in motion a motor vehicle; or - (c) being in charge of a motor vehicle. - (2) If the person holds a Queensland driver licence, the person's Queensland driver licence is suspended. - (3) If the person's authority to drive on a Queensland road is under a non-Queensland driver licence, the person's authority under the licence to drive on a Queensland road is suspended. - (4) If the person does not hold a driver licence, the person is disqualified from obtaining or holding a Queensland driver licence. - (5) The suspension or disqualification under subsection (2), (3) or (4) starts when the person is charged and ends-
+- (1) This section applies if a person is- - (a) charged under section 79(1) with an offence committed while under the influence of liquor or a drug; or - (b) charged under section 80(11) with failing to provide a specimen of the person's breath or saliva for analysis or a specimen of the person's blood for a laboratory test; or - (c) charged under section 79(2), (2AA), (2A), (2B) or (2J) with an offence committed after having been charged, after the commencement of this paragraph, with another offence under section 79(2), (2AA), (2A), (2B) or (2J) and the earlier charge has not been dealt with by a court, or withdrawn or otherwise discontinued; or - (ca) charged under section 79(2), (2AA), (2A), (2B) or (2J) with an offence committed after a replacement licence is issued, and while a section 79E order applies, to the person; or - (d) charged under the Criminal Code, section 328A(1) or (4) with the dangerous operation of a motor vehicle, when accompanied by the circumstance of aggravation that at the time of committing the offence the person was adversely affected by an intoxicating substance. - (1A) However, this section only applies in the circumstances mentioned in subsection (1)(a) to (ca) if the person is charged under a provision mentioned in subsection (1)(a) to (ca) with an offence relating to- - (a) driving a motor vehicle; or - (b) attempting to put in motion a motor vehicle; or - (c) being in charge of a motor vehicle.

-- (a) for a suspension of a Queensland driver licence in relation to which a court may make a section 79E order, when the first of the following happens- - (i) a replacement licence is issued to the person under section 79F; - (ii) the charge is dealt with by a court or is withdrawn or otherwise discontinued; or - (b) in any other case, when the charge is dealt with by a court or is withdrawn or otherwise discontinued.
+- (2) If the person holds a Queensland driver licence, the person's Queensland driver licence is suspended. - (3) If the person's authority to drive on a Queensland road is under a non-Queensland driver licence, the person's authority under the licence to drive on a Queensland road is suspended. - (4) If the person does not hold a driver licence, the person is disqualified from obtaining or holding a Queensland driver licence. - (5) The suspension or disqualification under subsection (2), (3) or(4) starts when the person is charged and ends- - (a) for a suspension of a Queensland driver licence in relation to which a court may make a section 79E order, when the first of the following happens- - (i) a replacement licence is issued to the person under section 79F; - (ii) the charge is dealt with by a court or is withdrawn or otherwise discontinued; or - (b) in any other case, when the charge is dealt with by a court or is withdrawn or otherwise discontinued.